KannanRR/kannan-low-level-design-poc-bookmyshow-project/README.md

 1. Import this Bookmyshow project Folder in to Intellij.

+2. Create MYSQL Database "bookmyshow".

+3. Create MYSQL user "bms_api_users" with password "testpass" which is specified in application.properties file.

-2. Start the Spring boot Application.
+4. Start the Spring boot Application.

-3. Use Postman app for executing the REST API's.
+5. Use Postman app for executing the REST API's and testing.